lynnlangit/TeamTeri/README.md

 ## Who is Teri?

 Teri is the impetus for my movement into the world of genomic research.
 She was diagnosed with breast cancer in 2016.
-She survived, but suffered a long course of intense and painful treatment due in part to the lack of availability of personality treatment options at the time of her diagnosis.
+She survived, but suffered a long course of intense and painful treatment due in part to the lack of availability of personalized treatment options at the time of her diagnosis.